2021 J. Lohr Tower Road Petite Sirah

 — Brenden Wood, red winemaker

 Paso Robles AVA, CA

-In the vineyards surrounding Tower Road, in the Estrella district of Paso Robles, our Petite Sirah thrives on the well-drained yet heavier clay soils of the area.
+In the vineyards surrounding Tower Road, in the Paso Robles Estrella District, our Petite Sirah thrives on the well- drained yet heavier clay soils of the area.
+The rarity of harvest time rains in Paso Robles allows this tight-clustered variety to reach full maturity almost every year.
 Our ripening program requires that we apply netting to the vines in August to assure that birds don’t overfeed on this especially flavorful grape before harvest.
 Intense summer sun and very warm daytime temperatures in Paso Robles are balanced by the gentle afternoon breezes that creep in from the Monterey Bay to the north and from the Templeton Gap to the west.
 These winds cool the area by as much as fifty degrees by early morning, preserving the acidity and bright fruit character of our Petite Sirah.

 The 2021 vintage in Paso Robles, and most of California, delivered unparalleled quality.
 Despite generous January rainfall, the following winter and spring months were extremely dry.
 The dry conditions led to small but concentrated berries, typical of drought years in Paso Robles.
 However, the consistent mild daytime temperatures and cool nights allowed for patience in harvesting grapes at optimal ripeness.
 As a result, the extractable anthocyanin content from red grapes in Paso Robles reached an all-time high in 2021, producing wines that surpassed the color density levels of acclaimed vintages like 2007, 2013, and 2019.
 We began hand-harvesting Petite Sirah on September 28th, 2021.
 This vintage we added 3% Grenache Blanc to the blend, bringing nuanced floral aromatics and length to the finish.